Provenance research & restitution

 - The JMW collection with new acquisitions and donations since 1992

-- The Berger bequest, entrusted to the Jewish Museum in 2010 and containing around 2,800 objects and collections of objects that are currently being inventoried.
+- The Berger bequest, entrusted to the Jewish Museum in 2010 and containing around 2,800 objects and collections of objects.

 The Jewish Museum Vienna carries out provenance research on all items in the collections.
 The results from the IKG collection are passed on to the Vienna Jewish Community, which then contacts possible heirs and decides on restitution by way of a board resolution.
 The research results for the other collections are presented to the Vienna Restitution Commission established on the basis of a Vienna council decision of April 29, 1999.

 2. Compared with other Austrian museums, the Jewish Museum of the City of Vienna is relatively young.
 The company was founded in 1988 and obtained a permanent home with its own depot in Palais Eskeles in 1993.
 In the first ten years it focused on researching into the permanent loan from the IKG.
 This collection is composed principally of ritual objects rescued from synagogues in Vienna and the rest of Austria and the inventory of the first Jewish Museum Vienna founded in 1895 and closed by the Gestapo in 1938.
 More on this looted and partly restituted collection here.

 Unlike other Austrian museums that existed between 1935 and 1945 and increased their holdings in this time with dubious purchases and plundered objects, after moving to Palais Eskeles in 1993 the Jewish Museum Vienna had first to inventory the objects and identify missing items from its predecessor and look into the history of the objects in the other collections, most of which tell the story of life before the Shoah and of the Shoah itself.
 The Berger, Stern, and Schlaff collections, and new purchases and donations had also to be entered into the object database or inventoried for the first time as the starting point for provenance research.